Mongrel.io User Documentation

 -

 trim: Removes whitespace from both the beginning and end of all column values.
-Useful for cleaning data with inconsistent spacing.

 -